riscv-non-isa/riscv-arch-test/README.md

 The files [`COPYING.BSD`](./COPYING.BSD) and [`COPYING.CC`](./COPYING.CC) in the top level directory contain the complete text of these licenses.

-The riscv-ovpsim simulator is licensed under an Imperas license.
-There is no dependency on this and it is included as a convenience to users.

 ## Engineering practice

 - Documentation uses the structured text format _AsciiDoc_.
 See [`doc/README.adoc`](doc/README.adoc) for more details.